-The new guide and TSM for creativity, activity, service (CAS) have been in effect since September 2015.
+The guide and TSM have been in effect since September 2015.

 Please note that "creativity, action, service" became "creativity, activity, service" as of September 2015.
-Coordinators are encouraged to read the new CAS documents.

 The procedure for approving CAS programmes has been incorporated into the new global school authorization processes.
 CAS implementation will be evaluated every five years.
 The Creativity, activity, service guide (for students graduating in 2017 and thereafter) details the self-study process as well as evaluation procedures and is supported by the Self-study questionnaire: Diploma Programme document on the OCC.